spawnmason/randar-explanation/README.md

 z = (seed + 4172144997891902323 - x * 341873128712) * 211541297333629 mod 2^48
 ```

-So this is a pretty good solution, here it is in Java:
+So this is a pretty good solution because instead of two nested loops (one for X and one for Z) that do a total of 2.2 billion iterations, we can have a single for-loop for X that just does 46,881 iterations.
+Here it is in Java:

 ```java
 private static WoodlandRegionCoord woodlandValid(long seed) {